sergheiz/myUzhapp/README.md

 Ungvar is an opensource project.

-\n The app is developed solely by Android enthusiast who loves his city Uzhhorod in Ukraine.
+The app is developed solely by Android enthusiast who loves his city Uzhhorod in Ukraine 🇺🇦  :ua:.

+## Contributing
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

+Please make sure to update tests as appropriate

 ## License & copyright